CapstoneDicoding/machine-learning/README.md

 - **CV Summarization**: Extracted CV texts are processed and summarized using Groq LLM.
 The summaries are stored in PDF format for a concise overview, aiding in quick decision-making.

-- **Candidate Ranking**: Based on the calculated similarity scores from Doc2Vec and the BERT model, candidates are ranked.
+- **Candidate Ranking**: Using cosine similarity scores base their embedding (using Sentence Transformer BERT), candidates are ranked.
 This ranking helps in identifying the top candidates who best meet the job requirements.

 - **Recommendation System**: Our system leverages the similarity scores and ranking data to recommend the best candidates for each job role.
 This ensures that employers receive a curated list of candidates with the highest compatibility, streamlining the hiring process.